mdminhazulhaque/dpkg-deb-boilerplate/README.md

 # dpkg-deb-boilerplate
-A boilerplate `debuild` project for building debian package using [Lanuchpad](https://launchpad.net) or other services
+An easy to use boilerplate `debuild` project for building debian package using [Lanuchpad](https://launchpad.net) or other services.

 ## Why do I need it?
 Isn't `dpkg --build dirname` enough?

-`dpkg --build dirname` is good, but debian packaging policy provides a solid build system to easily install application binary, libraries, service scripts, launcher, manual etc. Also for automated build systems like `launchpad` or `open build system` you need to provide a source archive.
-This boilerplate might come handy.
+`dpkg --build dirname` is good, but debian packaging policy provides a solid build system to easily install application binaries, libraries, service scripts, launchers, manuals etc. Also for automated build systems like `ubuntu launchpad` or `opensuse build service` you need to provide a source archive, not prebuild binaries.
+This boilerplate might come handy in such circumstance.

 ## What do I need to make it working?
 Install `build-essentials` which will automatically install `make`, `gcc`, `g++`, `dpkg-dev` etc. packages.